 Mercy Corps takes a long-term approach to food insecurity, working with communities to build systems where everyone can have enough to eat long-term.
 We train farmers with modern methods to grow more crops, and then connect them to markets where they can increase their incomes.
 We teach new mothers how to breastfeed their infants and cook nutritious meals for their children.
 We promote job skills training, help people save money, improve veterinary services and work to combat the effects of climate change.

 If done early enough, these interventions can help people survive severe shocks and stress.
 But if we wait, the need becomes exponentially worse.
 By phase 3, a community is beginning to see high malnutrition rates; by phase 4, people are beginning to die.
 Phase 5, the “famine” phase, is when the world often becomes aware — but widespread starvation has already taken root.

-Right now famine has only been declared in one area of South Sudan.
-But more than 795 million people are hungry around the world, trying to survive in one of these earlier phases.
+Today, four countries face a credible risk of famine: Nigeria, Somalia, South Sudan and Yemen.
+But 815 million people are hungry around the world, trying to survive in one of these earlier phases.
 They move between villages, looking for work that doesn’t exist.
 They stare at dry fields, wondering when the rain will return.

 Or, like Hauwa, they simply watch their children and think of how they will be able to eat again.

 “Whenever I see my children suffering, it makes me cry,” Hauwa says.
 “Especially when I remember how we were before we came to this place, because I never lacked anything when I was at home.
 But now I don’t have anything.”

 Hauwa remembers their trauma whenever she looks at her kids.
 But she also remembers how close they were to something even worse: When her children were escaping through the wilderness, they passed the bodies of 30 people who didn’t make it.